(386) 437-3258 Ext 105

-Susan has lived in Palm Coast for 34 years.
-She is a member of the First United Methodist Church in Bunnell, where the cold weather shelter opened in winter of 2009.
+Susan has lived in Palm Coast for nearly 40 years.
+She is a member of the Bridges A United Methodist Fellowship in Bunnell, where the cold weather shelter opened in winter of 2009.
 Sue has been with the shelter board since that time.

 She worked as an educator for 38 years, as teacher and school counselor, most of those years in Flagler County schools.
 She retired from Bunnell Elementary School in 2014.

-Sue believes passionately in her work for the Flagler County Family Assistance Center, aka The Sheltering Tree, to provide opportunities for caring and committed volunteers to provide services and compassionate care for the poor and needy in our community.
+Sue believes passionately in her work for the Flagler County Family Assistance Center, DBA The Sheltering Tree, to provide opportunities for caring and committed volunteers to provide services and compassionate care for those who are currently struggling with great challenges within our community.
 Together we are stronger!

-Martin Collins is an Irish citizen who moved to the United States 26 years ago with his wife and family.
+Martin Collins is an Irish born US citizen who moved to the United States 30 years ago with his wife and family.

 Martin is an economics graduate who worked with international companies around the world for many years.
-Martin moved to Florida 20 years ago and worked in real estate before retiring four years ago
+Martin moved to Florida over 20 years ago and worked in real estate before retiring.

 One of the Sheltering Tree's founders, Carla Traister, was her son’s middle and high school teacher.
 When he was killed in a car accident in 2013, Stephanie decided to donate his clothes to “The Sheltering Tree.”
 When Carla told her, their Treasurer was looking to give up the position she couldn't turn her down.